-- To impart knowledge on the renewable energy resources - To introduce the concept of energy source and technology. - To examine the environmental impacts of different energy systems.
+- To impart knowledge on the renewable energy resources - To introduce the concept of energy source and technology.

-PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-PO6 Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-PO7 Understand the impact of the professional engineering solutions in societal and environmentalcontexts, and demonstrate the knowledge of, and need for sustainable development.
+- a.
+Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - f.
+Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - g.
+Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.